 In northern Sweden, this is more obvious than in many other places due to low unemployment in combination with almost unimaginably large investments – over a thousand billion SEK over the next 10-20 years.
 Many of the investments, such as Northvolt, HYBRIT, LKAB's investment in carbon-free sponge iron and most recently H2 Green Steel, are crucial for Sweden and Europe to meet the climate goals.

 It is a pleasant challenge that shows the attractiveness of Norrbotten and Västerbotten – but a challenge nonetheless.
 The University has an important role to play and we take this task very seriously through a variety of initiatives.

 In addition to our regular educational offer of programmes and courses, LTU Professional Education and our work with commissioned education are very important to ensure organizations' supply of skills and individuals' lifelong learning.
 Here we need to clarify our level of ambition and increase speed.
 Commissioned training is an important part of our educational mission, in addition it is relatively unregulated and therefore constitutes a good arena for trying out new forms of education in collaboration with external actors.

-A newly started project initiated by Luleå University of Technology together with Boliden, LKAB, Mobilaris, Northvolt, Skellefteå Kraft and SSAB is T-25, which aims to increase the number of inhabitants in northern Sweden by 25,000 people within five years.
+A newly started project initiated by Luleå University of Technology together with Boliden, LKAB, Mobilaris, Northvolt, Skellefteå Kraft and SSAB is T-25, which aims to increase the number of employees in these companies with 25,000 people within five years.
 To succeed in this, we have four areas that we will focus on:

 • Increase the number of engineering students who are accepted and who stay in the region after graduation.